TerryV8/click-count/docs/terraform_routing.md

-# Internet gateway and a Route table for routing
+# Route table for routing and Internet gateway for Internet

 Let us edit routing.tf:
 ```console